-Hulme is one of the first figures to attempt to explain why a revolution in art was due in the modern age, what the character of this art might be, and why this shift in aesthetic may be indicative of a larger shift in ideology.
+Hulme is one of the first figures to attempt to explain why a modern revolution in art was due, what the character of this art might be, and why this shift in aesthetic may be indicative of a larger shift in ideology.

-I want in this short article to piece together the key ideas of Hulme insofar as they address philosophy, art, and aesthetics, and I want to meet the subjects in a similar manner to how Hulme addresses his thought in general.
-Separating and juxtaposing his ideas – and those of philosophy – into two parallel lines; the first being the actual thesis at hand, and the second being a consideration of that thesis ‘from the outside’.
+This short article will piece together the key ideas of Hulme insofar as they address philosophy, art, and aesthetics, and aims to meet the subjects similarly to how Hulme treats his thought in general.
+Separating and juxtaposing his ideas – and those of philosophy – into two parallel lines.
+The first being the actual thesis at hand, and the second being consideration of that thesis ‘from the outside’.

-In his essay ‘Modern Art and its Philosophy’, Hulme begins by explaining the linguistic difficulty of accurately discussing art and aesthetics, which applies equally to philosophy.
-He explains that the critic, when considering a new art, moving in a new direction, is necessarily often stuck using old language, drawn from an old position, thus falsifying their critique.
-The problem with all of this, Hulme explains, is that what he saw as the development of a new art “differs not in degree, but in kind, from the art we are accustomed to”, making it difficult to discuss and comprehend.
+In his essay ‘Modern Art and its Philosophy’, Hulme begins by explaining the linguistic difficulty in accurately discussing art and aesthetics, and which equally applies to philosophy.
+He explains that the critic when considering a new art, moving in a new direction, is necessarily stuck using old language, drawn from an old position.
+The problem with all of this, Hulme explains, is that the new art would “differ not in degree, but in kind, from the art we are accustomed to”, making it difficult to discuss or comprehend.

-He asserts three primary and connected theses of his essay, firstly, to demonstrate that there are two distinct kinds of art, geometric Art, and vital Art.
-That these are not variations of one thing but are created for two different “necessities of mind”.
-The second thesis proposes that each of these arts arise from and correspond to a particular worldview or attitude toward the world.
-Finally, the third and ultimate point he wishes to make is that the re-emergence of geometrical art may be a precursor to a corresponding worldview which both has similarities with previous geometric art-related worldviews and yet is significantly original.
+He asserts three primary and connected theses of his essay: firstly, to demonstrate that there are two distinct kinds of art, Geometric Art, and Vital Art.
+Which he argues that are not variations of one thing but are created for two different “necessities of mind”.
+The second thesis proposes that each of these arts arise from and corresponds to a particular worldview or “attitude toward the world”.
+Finally, the third and ultimate point he wishes to make is that the re-emergence of a Geometrical Art may be a precursor to a corresponding worldview which both has similarities with other Geometric Art related worldviews, while also full of original ideas and expressions.

-He includes as geometric Arts those found in the Indian tradition, Byzantine art, Egyptian art, and classical pre-renaissance works.
-He also champions the style of Pablo Picasso, Jacob Epstein, and Wyndham Lewis in articles for the New Critic, as modern revivals.
-As opposed to geometric art, he describes all art which uses curves and focuses on lively subjects, such as in naturalism and realism, as vital art.
-He explains that all manifestations of each kind of art will have distinctive qualities related to the worldview of the culture producing it, but also that some characteristics will remain common.
+He includes as Geometric Arts those found in the Indian tradition, Byzantine Art, Egyptian Art, and classical pre-renaissance works.
+He champions the style of Pablo Picasso, Jacob Epstein, and Wyndham Lewis in articles for the New Critic, as examples of modern revivals.
+As opposed to Geometric Art, he describes all art which uses curves and focuses on lively subjects, such as in naturalism and realism, as Vital Art.

 As examples of the kind of transitory qualities that he relates to previous forms of geometric art, Hulme explains a distance from and fear of the world.
 That in cultures where the world seemed incomprehensible and full of dangers, fixed geometric forms offer stability, certainty, and definite knowledge.
 This also touches on one of the more permanent qualities relating to Geometric art, that it is created for a particular necessity of mind attaining toward the absolute, and not the relativistic concerns of man.

-Vitalist art, on the other hand, he sees as anchored by a worldview that sees man and the world as essentially united.
-This kind of art takes as its interest the specificities of life, living things, and movement, rather than their general rules.
+Vitalist art, on the other hand, he sees as anchored by a worldview that sees Man and the world as fundamentally united.
+This kind of art takes the specificities of life as its subjects, living things, and movement, rather than their general rules.

-Concerning his second thesis, he proposes that all vital art from the European tradition corresponds to an attitude rooted in all philosophy since the Renaissance, namely Humanism, which he claims forms a unity insofar as it considers man and his relation to the world.
-In other words, that certain fixed beliefs regarding man in the world have formed to become a priori aspects of our intellect and worldview.
-That to conceive beyond this viewpoint appears as nonsensical within our current system of beliefs and even our language.
+Concerning his second thesis, he proposes that all vital art from the European tradition corresponds to an attitude rooted in all philosophy since the Renaissance, namely Humanism, which he claims forms a unity insofar as it considers Man and his relation to the world.
+In other words, certain fixed beliefs – regarding Man and his place in the world – have formed the backbone of our thought to such an extent as to have become A Priori aspects of our intellect and worldview.
+Finally, that to conceive beyond this viewpoint appears as nonsensical within our current system of beliefs, and even our language.

 On his third and final thesis, Hulme discusses that it is reasonable for art to lead ideology insofar as our intellect is so rooted in the ideas of our own period, that necessarily we will have some vague searching and probing before the corresponding understanding arrives.

-Just as he argues that there are two distinct, alternating aesthetics of visual art (Geometric and Vital) corresponding with two distinctive outlooks (Humanism and the Religious Attitude), he argues a similar line of thought aimed at literature in his essay Romanticism and Classicism.
+Just as he argues there are two distinct, alternating aesthetics of visual art (Geometric and Vital) corresponding with two distinctive outlooks (Humanism and the Religious Attitude), he argues a similar line of thought aimed at literature in his essay Romanticism and Classicism.
 He relates the “religious attitude” with Classicism, and a humanist outlook with Romanticism.
-He quotes the source of the problem of Romanticism as Goethe’s response to the claim that human activity is like a circle forever repeating itself, with the retort that it is, in fact, more like a spiral, thus evoking the romantic mindset of human progress.

 Hulme explains the heart of a classicist view of man as like a bucket of water, limited, fixed, unchanging, whereas the romantic view sees man as more like a well.
 In the romantic view, man is in progress, evolving, developing toward perfection, only hampered by the strictures of society.
 In the classicist view, man is essentially more brute, only trained, disciplined, and bettered by the institutions of history and tradition.

 Distinctly opposed to all things romantic, he accuses romantic poetry of always needing to be “moaning or whining about something or other”, of always resorting to flight, evoking the infinite every other line, endorsing escapism, and so on; arguing instead for the classical aesthetic.
-Hulme famously remarked that beauty could be found in “dry, hard things”, and strove toward definite description of concrete things in poetry, a view which would go on to inspire T.S.Eliot, Ezra Pound, and the Imagist movement in general.
+Hulme famously remarked that beauty could be found in “dry, hard things”, and strove toward a definite description of concrete things in poetry, a view which would go on to inspire T.S.Eliot, Ezra Pound, and the Imagist movement.

 So how does Hulme’s distinctive vision enter into the scheme of his own poetry?
-His very limited collection of poetry is modest in scope, though remains memorable in style as the very first Imagist poem, and perhaps the first modern poem in the English language.
-His first published poem, Autumn, is below.
+His very limited collection of poetry is modest in scope, though remains memorable for offering the very first Imagist poems.
+The first poem he published, Autumn (below), has been called the first modern poem in the English language.

 A touch of cold in the Autumn night—